appliedfm/appliedfm.github.io/_posts/2021-11-08-structures_are_better_than_tuples.markdown

 # Can I use tuples internally but expose a non-tuple interface publicly?

 If you really want to, sure.
-You can do this with type classes, modules, opaque definitions, etc.
+There are several ways to hide tuples:

+* Type classes
+* Modules
+* Opaque definitions

+However, these approaches won't get you the benefits of structure syntax for construction and pattern matching.
+Keep this in mind as you design your public interface.

 (If you've had success with this, please reach out!)